gabriel-eb/bevy-wasm/readme.md

 ## Info
 ### Bevy
+[Bevy](https://bevyengine.org/) is a game engine in [Rust](https://www.rust-lang.org/es) that uses Entity Component System pattern to develope video games.

 ### WebAssembly
 [WebAssembly](https://webassembly.org/) is an amazing tool, basically, it lets you create a virtual machine to compile bineries for web.
 You can choose to have it for client or server side, this give you a lot of flexibility and power to create applications in a new way.